How Can a Business Remove a County Court Judgment (CCJ)?

 Securing finance with a CCJ on your business credit record is possible, but it may be more difficult and expensive.

-The most effective strategies for obtaining financing with a CCJ on one’s business credit record include collaborating with a specialist lender, prioritizing restoring creditworthiness, and taking prompt action to fulfill the CCJ criteria.
+The most effective strategies for obtaining financing with a CCJ on one’s business credit record include collaborating with a specialist lender, prioritising restoring creditworthiness, and taking prompt action to fulfill the CCJ criteria.

 Additionally, promptly paying the CCJ is essential to demonstrate that it is a short-term issue rather than a persistent problem.